TrizlyBear/hack-week/README.md

+# Bot is currently down, due to WIFI outage!
 # hack-week Wumpugotchi

 Heyo fellas, this is my repo for my discord hack week project.
 It's called Wumpugotchi.
 It is basically a wumpus pet, get your own wumpus and race in your nitro motor against other wumpuses.
 Buy cool skins for your wumpus, and yes even GIF skins.
 How cool is that?